pypeit/PypeIt/doc/out_spec1D.rst

 All wavelengths are in vacuum.

-Multiple :class:`~pypeit.specobj.SpecObj` objects are held interally by a :class:`~pypeit.specobjs.SpecObjs` object.
+Multiple :class:`~pypeit.specobj.SpecObj` objects are held internally by a :class:`~pypeit.specobjs.SpecObjs` object.

 .. include:: include/datamodel_specobj.rst